GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 # How to Author a gHack

 Developing a new gHack is a great way to get your content out to the world.
-Chances are if you've done workshops, PoCs or pilots in the past, you already have the material on which to build a gHack.
+Chances are that if you've done workshops, PoCs or pilots in the past, you already have the material on which to build a gHack.

+## Quick Start
+The following checklist summarizes all the steps required to author a new gHack with links to the relevant sections in this guide.

+> **Note** This is the general order you will work on things, but a lot of these items can be done in parallel.

+1. Understand the [concept of a gHack](#the-anatomy-of-a-ghack), they are not your run of the mill training material.
+1. [Make a fork of the gHack repository](#getting-started) in your Github account and set it up for contributing to the main gHacks repository.
+1. Run the [scaffolding](#scaffolding-on-the-command-line) tool to create a skeleton of your gHack.
+It will create and put all the right files in [all the right locations](#files-and-folders).
+1. [*Optional*] [Set up Github Actions](#verifying-the-rendering) so you can preview your work.
+1. [*Optional*] [Create a Terraform script](#gcp-project-setup) to set up the GCP project that students of your gHack will use.
+1. [*Optional*] If using a custom Terraform script, make the necessary changes in the [default Qwiklabs configuration](#qwiklabs) produced by the scaffolding tool.
+1. Work on the [Student Guide](#student-guide) for your gHack following the style and recommendations we outline.
+1. [Learn how to design](#challenge-design) well crafted challenges for your gHack.
+1. [*Optional*] [Add any files students will need](#student-resources-folder) to the `resources` folder.
+This is where you can put any starter/template/incomplete files to get students started.
+1. [*Optional*] Create a [set of *"mini lectures"*](#presentation-lectures) that a lead coach will deliver to introduce high level concepts to students before they start a challenge.
+1. Work on the [Coach's Guide](#coachs-guide) for your gHack following the style and recommendations we outline.
+1. [*Optional*] [Add any files coaches will need](#coach-solutions-folder) to the `solutions` folder.
+This is where you can put any completed scripts/templates/code files for the coach's reference.
+1. [Create a Pull Request](#creating-a-pull-request) to submit your new gHack for review with the maintainers.

-## The Quick Summary
+## The Anatomy of a gHack

 In essence a gHack needs to satisfy the following criteria.